 Sindhology's two bibliographies on Sindhi literature, 1947 to 1973 and 1973-1978 are a catalogue of their library acquisition rather than systematic collection.
-My own 'Source Material on Sindh', was based on rare material, I was able to lay hands on or read up to 1969, when it went to press and came out 8 years later in 1977.
-All the above three bibliographies thus are outdated.
-No attempt has been done to prepare bibliography of printed material form 1853-1947.
-Either Sindhi Departments of Karachi and Sindh Universities of Sindhology are the organization who should undertake this work.
+May own 'Source Material on Sindh' was based on rare material, I was able to lay hands on or read up to 1969, when it went to press and came out 8 year later in 1977.
+All the above three bibliographies thus are out-dated.
+No attempt has been done to prepare bibliography of printed material from 1853-1947.
+Either Sindhi Departments of Karachi and Sindh Universities or Sindhology are the organisations which should undertake this work.